ray-x/nvim/README.md

 I used following plugin a lots

 - `Plug` -> `Dein` -> `Lua-Packer`
-  Dein is a great tool.
-Very fast and very well support for vim/neovim lazy loading.
-Change to Lua-Packer does not bring as great improvements as Plug -> Dein.
-But still about 80ms faster (~20%) for Golang codes loading.
+  Change to Lua-Packer does not
+  bring as great improvements as Plug -> Dein.
+But still about 80ms faster for Golang codes loading.
   If you interested in Dein version, Please refer to [Dein](https://github.com/ray-x/dotfiles/tree/nvim-comple).
   This was the last Dein/Packer dual supports version I have (init.vim has a flag to choose).
   ATM, minium support for vim.
 Most plugins only works under neovim 0.5.0+.